Kaassal/Cliptool/README.md

 ```bash
 sudo make install
 ```
-If you are using a differnt packet manager install xclip with that packet manager then run the makefile
+If you are using a diffent packet manager install xclip with that packet manager then run the makefile